Dr Charles Opondo

 Research

-My research interests are in maternal and child health.
+My research interests are in maternal and child health, although my work in clinical trials is diverse and covers multiple areas.

 I have advised on and contributed to the design and analysis of a variety of studies.
 They include: a study developing and testing a new nutritional protocol for the treatment of acute malnutrition in children in Kenya and South Sudan (the ComPAS study); a randomised controlled trial of a new approach to combining high-dose oral antimicrobials with drug-coated dressings for the treatment of an infectious ulcerative disease in Ghana (the BuruliRIFDACC trial); a trial in Uganda of kangaroo mother care offered to low birthweight neonates before stabilisation (the OMWaNA study); a study to reduce aggression and bullying to promote emotional health and well-being in secondary schools in England (the INCLUSIVE study); a study in Zomba, Malawi to investigate the impact of a school-based programme of diagnosis and treatment of malaria on school attendance; the Kenyan district hospitals study to improve the quality of inpatient care for children; a study to improve the health and survival of mothers and babies through generating evidence to inform policy and practice in Ethiopia, Nigeria and India (the IDEAs project); and a trial investigating the effect of lipid nutritional supplementation in addition to seasonal malaria chemoprophylaxis on morbidity and mortality of children in Nigeria (the SMaMP trial), among others.